zhsun0357/SPADNet/README.md

 ## Training
 We use Python 3. , Pytorch , CUDA for our experiments.
-To install the environment, we can import from "environment.yml" using conda.
+One can install the environment from "environment.yml" using conda.

 The model is trained for 5 epochs, which takes around 24hrs.
 **Pre-trained model is made public here** (MB)